OpenViz/react-component-okta-sign-in-widget/README.md

 ## How to run the example:
-YOu need to have node installed on your computer, then, inside the folder, run:
+You need to have node installed on your computer, then, inside the folder, run:
 - npm install
 - npm start